pmkap/deckrypt/README.md

 This is meant for people who want full disk encryption for devices like the Steam Deck.

-It consist of a C prgram that translates game controller combinations to keyboard presses and an initcpio hook to provide this in early userspace.
+It consist of a C prgram that translates game controller combinations to a character sequence and then induces events as if the sequence was typed on a real keyboard.
+An initcpio hook provides this in early userspace.

 ## Combinations
 A combination consists of